Are you curious if your female ball python is pregnant?

 Remember, hide boxes are essential for ball pythons.

 Another sign of pregnancy is a lack of appetite.

-Female ball pythons don’t want to eat much as they’re bodies are already filled with their clutches.
+Female ball pythons don’t want to eat much as their bodies are already filled with their clutches.

-However, a lack of appetite may be a sign of many things with pythons, including shedding.
+However, a lack of appetite may signify many things with pythons, including shedding.

 Don’t take a lack of eating alone as the sign, but when you see these others plus a lack of appetite, it’s getting more sure all the time.

 Perhaps the most alarming sign of pregnancy is called inverted basking or inversion.

 This is when the snake rests on its back with its belly up.

 This is not normal behavior the rest of the time by any means.